Help Center

 What is the move-in condition report?+

-A shared photo baseline of the place's condition at move-in.
-Both parties add photos and each confirms; once both confirm it's sealed — nobody can change it.
-At move-out, any deduction claim is judged against that baseline, which protects the renter from unfair claims and the host from "it was already like that."
-Do it in the first days of every tenancy.
+A shared, timestamped photo baseline of the place's condition at move-in, built from a short standardized checklist: overall condition, floors and walls, appliances, plumbing, locks and keys, smoke/CO detectors, and any pre-existing damage.
+Both parties add photos and each confirms; once both confirm — or the documentation window closes — it seals and nobody can change it.
+At move-out, every deduction claim is judged against that baseline, which protects the renter from invented claims and the host from "it was already like that."

 What can a host deduct from the deposit?+